AdaCore/training_material/courses/ada_essentials/160_genericity/03-generic_data_in_depth.rst

 Generic Types Parameters (3/3)
 --------------------------------

-* The usage in the generic has to follow the contract
+The usage in the generic has to follow the contract

 * Generic Subprogram

+  .. container:: latex_environment scriptsize

     .. code:: Ada